bainewedlock/workflowdemo/README.md

 ## Note about obsolete method in library
 - GetWorkflowInstances is marked as obsolete
-- I'm still using it is useful and there is no alternative in the API yet
+- I'm still using it, as its useful and there is no alternative in the API yet
 - a workaround could be to bypass the API and access the DB directly
 - see https://github.com/danielgerlag/workflow-core/discussions/861